8 months, but 10 years, A Short Story on an Inconspicuous Path to Overcoming Addiction

 My mind races with things I’m excited to do today.
 I don’t know how I could get them done, but I want to try to fit them in if at all possible.
 I would love to start the holiday baking.
 I have a scarf to finish and several more origami boxes for gifts to make.
 And definitely squeeze in a run.
 An appointment and work are the anchors of what I need to work around.
 I mentally strategize about how to make the fun stuff happen.
 Although I didn’t realize it at the time, looking back this crazy thought process was Clue #1 that I was anxious and trying to vet my energy in a positive way.

-Then I remember it’s my husband Daren’s Birthday!
+Then I remember it’s my husband Daren’s birthday!
 Maybe I should get up and make scones to surprise him with?
 I can do that, then maybe run before logging into work since I’m teleworking today.
 That would be a fine start to the day.

 I forgo the attempt to go back to sleep and decide on birthday scones.
-Clue #2 that I wasn’t quite right should have been when I went into the bathroom for my Ayurvedic morning routine and I didn’t quite screw a cap back on one of my oils before picking it up again… by the cap.
-Ugh what a yucky mess.
+Clue #2 that I wasn’t quite right should have been when I went into the bathroom for my Ayurvedic morning routine and didn’t quite screw a cap back on one of my oils before picking it up again… by the cap.
+Ugh, what a yucky mess.

-For a few minutes I feel calm and present as I put everything away, feed the cats and rush over to open the blinds.
-Why am I rushing???
+For a few minutes I feel calm and present as I put everything away, feed the cats, and rush over to open the blinds.
+Why am I rushing?
 Clue #4.

 I also notice that last night we left a mess of pillows and blankets strewn all about the living room.
 Pet toys are everywhere.
-And there is a cat puke to boot!
+And there is cat puke to boot.
 I realize I’m rushing and that opening blinds can take place after I start to bake.
 Why do I need to keep reminding myself to slow down this morning?
 Clue #5.

 Moments later my heart starts to race again.
 My breath is erratic.
 Clue #7.

-Like what?”
+“Like what?”
 I asked.

-“Forget it ma!, I’m taking the dog for a walk” as he stormed out the door.
+“Forget it, Ma!
+I’m taking the dog for a walk,” as he stormed out the door.

-How dare he?
 At the time I almost laughed it off.
 Immediately after the door slammed behind Tom, I asked my husband if I said anything wrong.
 He affirmed I had not in the very least.
-Hours later while at his girlfriend’s house, Tom texted me to say he was sorry about snapping earlier and that he loves me.
-The whole episode was just NOT a big deal.
-So why am I so upset this morning?
-Clue #8.
+Hours later, while at his girlfriend’s house, Tom texted me to say he was sorry about snapping earlier and that he loves me.
+The whole episode was just not a big deal.

-Now my heart is REALLY racing.
-I feel as if my life is at stake and I need to fight for it!
+Now my heart is really racing.
+I feel as if my life is at stake and I need to fight for it.
 Why am I even thinking about this now?
-Clue #9
+Clue #9.

-I continue to work, but my hands are shaking, I can’t concentrate.
+I continue to work, but my hands are shaking.
+I can’t concentrate.
 Clue #10.

-There are two ways this story could go
+There are two ways this story could go.

-This morning thankfully I went with the latter option.
 In fact as soon as I came to terms with the very real fact that I have PTSD last summer it was an option at almost all moments when I had this feeling that something was just terribly wrong and at some point it started to feel like my life was at stake.
 My issue nowadays is that I always feel terrible when I miss the earlier clues.
 Sometimes I can catch them and breath or take a medication.
 But today I missed them all before I was fully triggered.

 As I begin kneading the dough I thought more deeply about what I’m really, really feeling.
 I was likely triggered by Tom’s reaction simply by being in the kitchen in same way with the same light while it was dark outside.
 That trigger lead to thinking about my step-son months ago, but it really led all the way deep down into the child inside me that became frozen in a certain state 40+ years ago.